Mediators fail to spark progress in NHL's labor dispute

 While both sides have agreed in principle to a 50-50 split of hockey related revenue, they remain at odds over how they will reach the target.

-Owners are demanding an immediate reduction from the 57 percent players received under the previous agreement while the union would like to see the cuts brought in gradually.
+Owners are demanding an immediate reduction from the 57 percent players received under the previous agreement while the NHL Players’ Association (NHLPA) would like to see the cuts brought in gradually.

+The dispute is the NHL’s fourth work stoppage in 20 years and first since a 310-day lockout wiped out the 2004-05 season.

+“The mediators informed the parties that they did not think it was productive to continue the discussions further today,” NHLPA Executive Director Don Fehr said in a statement.

 Reporting by Frank Pingue in Toronto; Editing by Julian Linden